hire-lab/hire-lab/README.md

 Application to be used by Human Resources Department for managing company's job listings, upcoming interviews and potential candidates.

 ## Functionality
-* User Registration (only for members of the HR Team)
+* User Registration (only for members of the HR Team);
-* Option for viewing job listings (guests)
+* Option for viewing job listings (guests);
-* Option for creating a job listing (logged-in users)
+* Option for creating a job listing (logged-in users);
-* Option for editing and deleting a job listings (author)
+* Option for editing and deleting a job listings (author);
-* Option for booking an interview for logged-in users
+* Option for booking an interview for logged-in users;
-* Keeping a list of potential candidates for each job listing
+* Keeping a list of potential candidates for each job listing;
-* Keeping a list of candidates, who do not have a booked interview
+* Keeping a list of candidates, who do not have a booked interview;
-* Keeping statistic for upcoming inteviews based on the principles of good time management
+* Keeping statistic for upcoming inteviews based on the principles of good time management;
-* Fluid UX
+* Fluid UX;

 ## Technologies
 * HTML, CSS, Javascript, React